amc5dg/Run-Faster/README.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/CodeCogsEqn%20(2).gif "equation 1")

-Since we are using a Bayesian framework we first need to assign a prior distribtion to each parameter.
+Since we are using a MCMC framework we first need to create a rule to generate a new value for each parameter.

-Here we randomly assign where his/her switchpoint might occur using a discrete uniform distribution:
+Here we randomly generate where the switchpoint might occur using a discrete uniform distribution:

 ```python
 with runner_model:
   switchpoint = DiscreteUniform('switchpoint',lower=0, upper=attempts)
 ```

-Here we specify a prior distribution for his/her split times.
-Here we assume that the runner's lap times are normally distributed.
-However; since life happens when we are out running: like seeing a friend out and about and stopping to have a chat but forgetting we're on the clock, there is a high likelihood that outliers may occur.
-So we fit the model with a Student T distribution instead to account for this:
+Here we specify the generator rule for the runner's split times.
+At first, we assume that the runner's lap times are normally distributed.
+However; since life happens when we are out running: suppose we see a friend stop to have a chat but forget we're on the clock, there is a high likelihood that outliers may occur.
+So the model uses a Student T distribution instead to account for this:

 ```python
 with runner_model: